-Professor Anne Kavanagh is a medically trained epidemiologist who is well-known for her work on health inequalities and cancer screening programs.
-She is Director of the Gender and Women's Health Unit in the Melbourne School of Population and Global Health.
+Professor Anne Kavanagh is a social epidemiologist who is well-known for her work on health inequalities.
+She is the inaugural Chair of Disability and Health and Head of the Disability and Health Unit in the Centre for Health Equity, Melbourne School of Population and Global Health.

-I am keen to supervise higher degree students with an interest in social epidemiology.
-Students could focus on a range of social determinants such as gender, disability, housing, built environment and employment and their intersections.
+I supervise higher degree students with an interest in social epidemiology.
+Students focus on a range of social determinants such as gender, disability, housing, built environment and employment and their intersections.

-In particular, I am looking to build research capacity in the field of disability in health.
+In particular, I am building research capacity in the field of disability and health.
 My research on disability focusses on the relationships between disability, gender and socio-economic disadvantage (e.g. housing, employment, poverty) as they relate to health.
 Our group analyses large cross-sectional and longitudinal databases.
 I lead a major research centre on disability and health (credh.org.au) as well as being Academic Director of the Melbourne Disability Institute (disability.unimelb.edu.au)

-Students would be part of a team of researchers at the Melbourne School of Population Health working in this area.
+Students would be part of a team of researchers at the Melbourne School of Population and Global Health working in this area.